 The California Franchise Tax Board (FTB) collects personal income taxes and corporate taxes due to the state.
-When you pay your state taxes, you pay them through the FTB.
+When you pay your state taxes, you pay them through the California FTB.

 One of the most common questions we get from our clients in cities like Newport Beach, Irvine and Santa Ana has to do with payments to the FTB.
 Our clients filed their tax returns and paid their taxes yet they find they still owe money.
 In this post we’ll explore the possible reasons why.